virgesmith/inexmo/README.md

 Caveats & points to note:

-- Keyword args and default values for args are not currently supported
 - Compiled python lambdas are not supported but nested functions are, in a limited way - they cannot capture variables from their enclosing scope
 - Top-level recursion is not supported, since the functions themselves are implemented as anonymous C++ lambdas.
 For a